RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 - Local mount point
 - OpenStack Swift (Object Storage)

-Other cloud storage options, such as Azure Geo-Redundant Storage, SoftLayer Object Storage and Google Cloud Storage are planned for a future release.
+Other cloud storage options, including Azure Geo-Redundant Storage and Google Cloud Storage, are planned for a future release.

 The backup process creates compressed (.gz) RDB files that you can [import into a database] ({{< relref "/rs/administering/database-operations/importing-data.md" >}}).